 The if-converted method is used to compute the dilutive effect of the Company's convertible preferred shares.
 Under the if-converted method, dividends on the preferred shares, if applicable, are added back to earnings attributable to common shareholders, and the preferred shares and paid-in kind dividends are assumed to have been converted at the share price applicable at the end of the period.
 The if-converted method is applied only if the effect is dilutive.

-For the year ended December 31, 2018, all stock options, warrants and convertible preferred shares were anti-dilutive and were excluded from the diluted weighted average common shares outstanding for the period.
-For the year ended December 31, 2017, 2,172,034 stock options and warrants were excluded from the calculation of diluted net loss per common share as their inclusion would be anti-dilutive.
-No convertible preferred shares were outstanding for the year ended December 31, 2017.
+For the years ended December 31, 2019 and 2018, all stock options, warrants and convertible preferred shares were anti-dilutive and were excluded from the diluted weighted average common shares outstanding for the period.